yukikitayama/machine-learning/README.md

 ## Clustering

 - `Centroid` is a data point representing the center of a cluster.
+  - In each kth cluster, take mean in each feature.
-- `sklearn.datasets.make_blobs` is a convenient function to generate synthetic clusters.
+- `from sklearn.datasets import make_blobs, make_moons` are convenient functions to generate synthetic clusters.

 ## K-Means Clustering